MrModeus/Unreal-OGG/README.md

 # Unreal-OGG (forked to attempt 4.20 compatible version)
-## Compiles.
-Needs testing.
+## DOES NOT WORK.
+Compiles.
 The code is compiling in VS 2017 for UE 4.20.2, but there is a crash bug when playing an ogg file.
+Ogg can be succcessfully imported and even loaded, but when trying to play the loaded sound, there is a crash happening inside of XAudio2.dll.
 ## Features
 - Allows importing and playing OGG files In UE4
 - Master Branch allows you to Import OGG files and played using a LoadOGG Asset function (fast call)